Will Thrall: Death and the naming of Will Thrall Peak

 In the summer of 1954, Thrall suffered a stroke which caused him to give up hiking, lecturing, and driving.
 He died on February 20, 1963.

 A peak in the Pleasant View Ridge area of the San Gabriel Mountains bears Thrall’s name.
 The Sierra Club and the Native Sons of the Golden West dedicated the naming of Will Thrall Peak (elevation 7845 feet, 2391 metres) in June 1963.
 The name first appeared on the USFS Angeles Forest Map in 1963.

-A dedication ceremony for Thrall’s cenotaph, installed at the summit of what was now Will Thrall Peak, was held on June 25, 1965.
+A dedication ceremony for Thrall’s cenotaph, installed at the summit of what is now Will Thrall Peak, was held on June 25, 1965.
 His widow attended the ceremony, along with Colonel C. Burton Thrall of Crestline, California, Will Thrall’s cousin, other members of the Thrall family, their friends, and others.
 After the short ceremony the hikers carried the plaque and mortar to the summit.
 The Native Sons of the Golden West had gathered water from the 21 missions of California with which to mix the mortar.